Azure/Vector-Search-AI-Assistant/README.md

     }
     ```

-    >**NOTE**: THe `BlobStorageConnection` value can be found in the Azure Portal by navigating to the Storage Account created by the deployment (the one that has a container named `system-prompt`) and selecting the `Access keys` blade.
+    >**NOTE**: The `BlobStorageConnection` value can be found in the Azure Portal by navigating to the Storage Account created by the deployment (the one that has a container named `system-prompt`) and selecting the `Access keys` blade.
 The value is the `Connection string` for the `key1` key.

 #### Using Visual Studio

-To run locally and debug using Visual Studio, open the solution file to load the projects and prepare for debugging.
+To run locally and debug using Visual Studio, open the solution file.

 Before you can start debugging, you need to set the startup projects.
 To do this, right-click on the solution in the Solution Explorer and select `Set Startup Projects...`.
 In the dialog that opens, select `Multiple startup projects` and set the `Action` for the `ChatServiceWebApi` and `Search` projects to `Start`.